 - Pick a star name

-- Decide When to branch
+- Decide When to branch and create the branch

 - Coordinate with the Wishlist Triage Team to track list of regressions and follow-up to get resolved (triage, blockers management, etc)

 - Coordinate with other teams to insure that each of the Contributions of each Team to the release process are covered

 - Agree to an action plan which is on or linked from the release page, such as Tiki18

 - These people know several months in advance what their responsibilities are and thus, have ample time to plan and improve the procedure (and make sure nothing happens in the development cycle which will jeopardize their part).

 - Coordinate the actual various release runs (Alpha, Beta, RC) with the Packaging Team